hamedbh/cookiecutter-py/README.md

 - `repo_name`: by default this will be `project_name` in lower case with spaces replaced by underscores.
 - `author`: your name and/or that of your team.
 - `description`: in a sentence or two, what the project is about.
-- `python_path`: the path to the Python executable you want to use for this project.
-The default is `/opt/miniconda/envs/python391/bin/python`.
+- `python_version`: the path to the Python executable you want to use for this project.
+The default is `python3`.
 - `virtualenv_location`: where you want your Python virtual environment to be.
 By default this is `./.venv`, i.e. it will be inside your project directory in a subdirectory called `.venv`.